trashban/dotfiles/README.md

 * notif:        mako
 * editor:       vim/nvim

-(note: these choices are as of 1/2/26; i've probably already distrohopped...)
+(note: this was updated at 01/02/26; i've probably already distrohopped...)

 ## installation
-theres no installation script, but via stow you can easily 'install' each compartment
+theres no installation script, but you can use `stow` and 'install' each compartment to the appropriate directory

-## ss
+## screenshots
 ![thinkpad-p14s desktop](./ss/laptop_desktop.png)